Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Dihua Street during Lunar New Year

-If you want to see Dihua Street at its most lively (and crowded!) then come in the weeks leading up to Lunar New Year, which usually takes place in late January in Taipei or February in Taipei.
+If you want to see Dihua Street at its most lively (and crowded!) then come in the weeks leading up to Lunar New Year, which usually takes place in late January or February in Taipei.
 At this time, half of Taipei’s residents seem to flock there to purchase goods for the holiday, such as dried treats, mullet roe, and Lunar New Year decorations.

 The road becomes incredibly crowded, especially on weekends, and most shops set up additional stalls and hand out free samples in front of their businesses at this time.
 As this is the peak of winter in Taiwan, there are lots of tummy warming foods on offer and warmth produced by the crowds.